rdhar/terraform-with-comments/README.md

   - It enables you to define resources in human-readable configuration files that can be version controlled and shared for consistent state management.
 - [GitHub Actions][github_actions] is a continuous integration and continuous deployment (CI/CD) platform that enables you to automate your project's pipelines with custom workflows.
   - This repository hosts a reusable workflow that parses PR comments and runs Terraform commands in a remote environment.
+  - Also supports [GitHub Codespaces][github_codespaces] dev container, which offers a tailored Terraform development environment, complete with tools and runtimes to lower the barrier to entry for contributors.
 - Best suited for DevOps and Platform engineers who want to empower their teams to self-service Terraform without the overhead of self-hosting runners, containers or VMs like [Atlantis][atlantis].
   - [Environment deployment protection rules][deployment_rules] mitigate the risk of erroneous changes along with standardized approval requirements.
   - Each PR and associated workflow run holds a complete log of infrastructure changes for ease of collaborative debugging as well as audit compliance.